 Presidential Candidate Kamala Harris’ Position On “Mass Incarceration”

 Curiously, now that she is a candidate for President of the United States, Harris has had to defend her previous persona as the “tough prosecutor” against her far left rivals.
-She must disavow policies such as very the mandatory minimum sentences which we imposed in Garlic Press.
+She must – and now has – disavow policies such as the very mandatory minimum sentences which we imposed in Garlic Press.
 She has likewise tried to distance herself from other hot-button criminal justice issues near and dear to her extremist rivals.

 One such challenge for Senator Harris is the leftist outcry against “mass incarceration of black and brown people”.
 Hence her statement in the Democratic debate last week: